khaidarovs/slackbot/README.md

 - `get_channel_id(name_normalized)`: Returns the ID of the channel with the given name.
 - `send_im_message(userid, text)`: Sends a direct message to the user with the given user id.

-# Handling Events and Slash Commands Feature (Iteration 2) - Sanzhar and Michael
+# General & Archiving a Channel (Handling Events and Slash Commands Feature) - Sanzhar and Michael

 - `/help` – use this slash command to get information about the bot as well as the available slash commands and functionality